konduskarsuyash/Landing_page/README.md

 # Landing_page
-This is the landing page of rayban website
+This is the landing page of rayban website.